SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Abstract

 \section{Abstract}

-Stereo video synthesis from a monocular input is a demanding task in the fields of spatial computing and virtual reality.
-The main challenges of this task lie on the insufficiency of high-quality paired stereo videos for training and the difficulty of maintaining the spatio-temporal consistency between frames.
-Existing methods primarily address these issues by directly applying novel view synthesis (NVS) techniques to video, while facing limitations such as the inability to effectively represent dynamic scenes and the requirement for large amounts of training data.
+Stereo video synthesis from monocular input is challenging in spatial computing and virtual reality due to the lack of high-quality stereo video pairs for training and the difficulty of maintaining spatio-temporal consistency between frames.
+Existing methods primarily address these issues by directly applying novel view synthesis (NVS) techniques to video, while facing limitations such as the inability to effectively represent dynamic scenes and the requirement for extensive training data.
 In this paper, we introduce a novel self-supervised stereo video synthesis paradigm via a video diffusion model, termed \textbf{SpatialDreamer}, which meets the challenges head-on.
 Firstly, to address the stereo video data insufficiency, we propose a \textbf{D}epth based \textbf{V}ideo \textbf{G}eneration module \textbf{DVG}, which employs a forward-backward rendering mechanism to generate paired videos with geometric and temporal priors.
 Leveraging data generated by DVG, we propose RefinerNet along with a self-supervised synthetic framework designed to facilitate efficient and dedicated training.
 More importantly, we devise a consistency control module, which consists of a metric of stereo deviation strength and a \textbf{T}emporal \textbf{I}nteraction \textbf{L}earning module \textbf{TIL} for geometric and temporal consistency ensurance respectively.
 We evaluated the proposed method against various benchmark methods, with the results showcasing its superior performance.
+Our project website is at: \url{https://spatialdreamer.github.io}.